johnmurphy/data-preparation/README.md

 ### Background/Objective:
 I wanted to understand and analyze the correlations, if any, for the following attributes listed below and prepare the data, from different sources, for further analysis and reporting.
 I was particularly interested in correlations relating to NAICS 722 - Food services and drinking places.
 Do any of these attributes positively or negatively correlate?
 What is the strength of the correlation?
-Is there multi-collinearity and if so how strong is it?
+Is there multicollinearity and if so how strong is it?
 What do the relationships look like visually?

 __Attributes__
 1. Annual Average No. Establishments (NAICS 722)